 The sprit of nature in the north

-The northern tip of Tohoku, Aomori prefecture is the boundary between the known and unknown Japan.
+The northern tip of Tohoku and the boundary between the known and unknown Japan.

-From the pristine waters of Lake Towada to the last surviving virgin beech forest of Shirakami-Sanchi to the sulfurous hellscape of Mount Osore, people have long been drawn to Aomori prefecture’s other-worldly powers.
+People have long been drawn to Aomori Prefecture’s otherworldly powers.
+From the pristine waters of Lake Towada to the last surviving virgin beech forest of Shirakami-Sanch or the sulfurous hellscape of Mount Osore.
+It’s a place where you can strongly feel the spirit of nature.

-Hot springs abound – an important source of restoration for those traveling north from the main island of Honshu to wild Hokkaido (which lies practically within touching distance across the Tsugaru strait).
+Hot springs abound in Aomori.
+They are an important source of restoration for those traveling north from the main island of Honshu to wild Hokkaido (which lies practically within touching distance across the Tsugaru Strait).
 Rent a car if you can, it’s the best way to stumble upon Aomori’s therapeutic secrets.

 The prefecture’s capital city is Aomori, a modern hub that offers convenient access to the rest of the region.
-Catch the famous Nebuta festival, one of Japan’s biggest, where giant floats are paraded through the streets along with dancing, drumming, drinking and other typical festival revelry.
-Aomori city is also a good place to hear tsugaru-jamisen, a virtuoso style of playing the three-stringed shamisen instrument.
-You can catch the ferry to Hakodate in Hokkaido from Aomori port (about 4 hours).
+Catch the famous Nebuta Festival, one of Japan’s biggest festivals.
+Giant floats are paraded through the streets along with dancing, drumming, drinking, and other typical festival revelries.

-If you haven’t had your fill of fresh food yet, wandering the backstreets and shorelines of Aomori’s capital city, Hachinohe is a must.
-The city offers local fare and some fun nightlife.
+If you haven’t had your fill of fresh food yet, wandering the backstreets and shorelines of Hachinohe is a must.
+Beyond local fare, the city has some seriously fun nightlife.